MaShisongLab/t/README.md

 Here are some output diagrams:

 ### 3. Create custom gene expression predictor
 Currently, we have only the gene expression predictor model for *Arabidopsis thaliana*.
 We are working on predictor models for other species.
-At the same time, you can also create your won custom gene expression predictor.
-However, a large number of training samples are required for training the model.
-The number should be at least 5 - 10 times larger than the number of input TFs.
+At the same time, you can also create your own custom gene expression predictor.
+However, a large number of training samples are required for training the model. <br>

-The MATLAB function <B>explicit</B>, as specified within the file "explicit.m", will be used to create the model.
-The file can be found within the root folder of the package.
+The MATLAB function <B>explicit</B>, as specified within the file "explicit.m", is used to create the predictor model.
+The file can be found within the home folder of the package.
 MATLAB is required for this analysis.
+The function has the following syntax:
 ```matlab
 mdl = explicit( TF_expression, TG_expression, TF_name, TG_name)
 ```